tdcosim/TDcoSim/docs/user_guide/examples/Example_1_test_of_DER_RT_and_trip.md

 # Example 1: Test Example with Single Distribution System comparing the impact of DER Tripping with DER riding through fault.

 In this test, the TDcosim tool is tested for three different scenarios:
-1. With distribution system (IEEE-123 bus distribution system) connected to Bus 59 of transmission system (IEEE-68 bus system) where the DER penetration level is 1% of distribution system load
+1. With distribution system (IEEE-123 bus distribution system) connected to Bus 59 of transmission system (IEEE-68 bus transmission system) where the DER penetration level is 1% of distribution system load

 ```json
 "cosimHome": "..\\tdcosim",